pyjamabrah/pyjamabrah/content/products/c-language/index.md

       certificate: "/products/c-language/certificate.png"
       validity: 365 days
       learning:
-        - Models of computation
-        - Machine code
+        - Mental models to use when coding in C.
+        - What is machine code.
-        - Instruction Set Architecture
+        - Instruction Set Architecture and Assembly coding.
-        - Toolchain utilities
-        - compiler (gcc)
-        - assembler (as)
+        - GNU toolchain utilities/programs (gcc, as, ld wtc).
-        - GNU Debugger (gdb)
+        - GNU Debugger (GDB).
-        - Automation using Makefile
+        - Automation using Makefiles.
-        - Basics of Assembly Language
-        - How text is converted to 0s and 1s
+        - How text is converted to 0s and 1s.
-        - C programming from scratch
+        - Syntax and Structure of C Programs.
-        - Data types, variables, declarations.
+        - Data types, variables, declaration/definition.
+        - Arrays, Strings and Pointers.
+        - Structs and Union.
-        - Bit-Wise operators
+        - arithmetic, logical, relational operators in C.
-        - Other operators of C (arithmetic, logical, relation, assignment )
-        - The concept and idea of Functions in C
+        - Functions and Modules/Libraries in C.
-        - Pointers and casting
-        - Types of pointers and how to use them
+        - Pointers and how to use them in Design.
-        - Structures and unions
-        - Structure and bit fields
+        - Types of pointers.
-        - Structures and pointers
+        - Bit fields and Bit manipulation.
         - Const and volatile type qualifiers
-        - Significance of volatile
-        - const data, const pointer, cont volatile explanation with examples
-        - Importance of const
+        - Controlling placement of code and data in memory.
-        - Loops - for, while, do while
+        - Loops - for, while, do while.
+        - Branching - if, if-else, switch, goto.
-        - Mixing Assembly and C and the need for it
+        - Mixing Assembly and C and the need for it.
-        - Booting RISC-V CPU from scratch
+        - Booting RISC-V CPU from scratch.
-        - Introduction to Linker Scripting
-        - Placement of variables, code in memory
-        - Based on QEMU
-        - Cross compiling and what it means
+        - Cross compiling and what it means.
-        - Build deep intuition about how computers work under the hood
-        - Bottom-up approach
-        - Write efficient, system-level code by truly understanding how the machine executes your programs.
-        - memory management - Stack vs. Heap
+        - memory management - Stack vs. Heap.
-        - Dynamic memory allocation (malloc, calloc, realloc, free)
+        - Dynamic memory allocation (malloc, calloc, realloc, free).
-        - Inline assembly for performance tuning
-        - Compiler optimizations (-O1, -O2, -O3, -Os, -Ofast)
+        - Compiler optimizations (-O1, -O2, -O3, -Os, -Ofast).
-        - Standard C library
-        - Writing your own small C library like wrapper
-        - Working with Linux system calls
-        - Developing a simple C shell
       sections:
         - section: "C Language Tour"
           description: "The section focuses on the Roadmap, Mindset and the lense through which this course is to be pursued.
 We also dive into exploring a basic C program so you can learn to spot the patterns when exploring the code outside of the course.
 To further empower you, we will also look at the three work horse feature of this language."